rsksmart/devportal/docs/02-developers/06-integrate/02-flyover/glossary.md

    <Accordion.Item eventKey="7">
     <Accordion.Header as="h3">Liquidity Provider Server</Accordion.Header>
     <Accordion.Body>
-      - A Liquidity Provider Server (LPS) acts as a crucial component of the Flyover protocol by managing liquidity between the Bitcoin and Rootstock networks.
+      - A Liquidity Provider Server (LPS) acts as a key component of the Flyover protocol by managing liquidity between the Bitcoin and Rootstock networks.
 Interacting directly with the [Liquidity Bridge Contract (LBC)](https://github.com/rsksmart/liquidity-bridge-contract), the LP server fulfills requests for token swaps by holding reserves of both BTC and RBTC.
 It executes complex operations such as collateral management, fund transfers, and fee adjustments.
     </Accordion.Body>
   </Accordion.Item>
 </Accordion>